 All school rules and regulations, including dress code, are in effect during exams.
 Missed exams may be made up only after an excused absence.
-Juniors and Seniors with an A average may be exempt from taking final exams.
+Any student with an A average in a course may be exempt from taking the final exam for that course.
+All semester and final exams missed during vacations will be made up following the student's return.
+It is the student's obligation to contact the teacher or administrator to schedule the make-up exam.